ansys/pyaedt/doc/source/Resources/Code_Guidelines.rst

 Exception Handling
 ~~~~~~~~~~~~~~~~~~
 PyAEDT uses a specific decorator to handle exceptions caused by
 methods and by AEDT API.
-The exception handler decorator is
+This exception handler decorator,
 ``@aedt_exception_handler``, makes PyAEDT fault tolerant to
 errors that can occur in any method.
 For example: